techidock/open-source/channel_area/README.md

 Areas are reported in the selected units squared.
 The circular channel also allows editing the number of points used to draw the circle (default is 25).
 Rectangular channels are centred at the bottom of the canvas and always use four points.
-An additional **Water Height** box lets you specify how full the channel is, from 0 up to the maximum height of the selected shape.
+The **New Channel** button opens a dialog containing all the options for creating a shape and adjusting its dimensions.
+An additional **Water Height** box sits beneath the canvas where you can specify how full the channel is, from 0 up to the maximum height of the selected shape.
 The shape is coloured grey above the water line and blue below it.
 Both the overall shape area and the water-filled area are displayed beneath the canvas.

 ## Requirements